olewsaa/amateur-radio/OrangePi/README.md

 I have made a [copy](https://github.com/olewsaa/amateur-radio/tree/main/OrangePi).

-There is a makefile and issuing this makefile built the ARDOPC without issues under «focal», but under «jammy» you need to add the flag ```-fcommon``` to the CFLAGS.
+There is a makefile and issuing this makefile built the ARDOPC without issues under «focal» (20), but under «jammy» (22) you need to add the flag ```-fcommon``` to the CFLAGS.

-It runs and display different audio devices, I've included a pre build binary.
+It runs and display different audio devices so it should be working.
+I've included a pre build binary.
 Testing remain to validate the correctness of the build.
 Some more documentation should be prepared.

 ## pat